1. MNIST Hackathon

 1. Objective 1

-First and foremost is accuracy.
-Your implementation will need to be able to correctly recognize 95% of the images from the MNIST database.
-Any less accurate, sorry, you won’t make the cut.
+First and foremost was accuracy.
+Your implementation needed to be able to correctly recognize 95% of the images from the MNIST database.
+Any less accurate, sorry, you didn't make the cut.

 2. Accuracy Image